-The GDP deflator is the most unique of the three, since it’s not expressed in percentages.
-It’s calculated by dividing Nominal GDP with Real GDP and then multiplying the result by a hundred.
-In essence it shows the overall change in the prices of a given country’s total assets, including investments, but excluding changes in import prices.
-It’d be logical to assume that national banks consider this the most relevant metric, however, in reality it lacks detail.
+The GDP deflator is the most unique of the three inflation types.
+That’s because we don’t measure it in percentages.
+We calculate it by dividing Nominal GDP with Real GDP and then multiplying the result by a hundred.
+In essence, it shows the overall change in the prices of a given country’s total assets, including investments, but excluding changes in import prices.
+It’d be logical to assume that national banks consider this the most relevant metric.
+However, in reality, it lacks detail.
 It paints in broad strokes and fails to account for specific internal changes in price structure.
 This characteristic makes it of little interest to currency traders.

-Central banks don’t get much mileage out of the GDP deflator either, they prefer a faster and more specific figure.
+Central banks don’t get much mileage out of the GDP deflator either.
+They prefer a faster and more specific figure.
 Their go-to is the Consumer Price Index.
-It makes a great deal of sense, when you consider the effect price stability has on the populations propensity to spend, which in turn affects GDP.
-Statistical bureaus compile it by taking a fixed bundle of hypothetical goods considered to be representative of the market, then compare their prices on a month to month basis.
+It makes a great deal of sense when you consider the effect price stability has on the populations’ propensity to spend.
+That, in turn, affects GDP.
+Statistical bureaus compile it by taking a fixed bundle of hypothetical goods considered representative of the market.
+Afterward, they compare those prices on a month to month basis.
 This data allows us to determine whether the purchasing power of the population’s savings grew at the same rate as their cost of living.
-If the interest on savings accounts and the yields on low risk treasury bonds are lower than inflation, then the value of the population’s capital decreased even if its nominal amount increased.
-As inflation rises, capital held in low interest investments falls.
+If the interest on savings accounts and the yields on low-risk treasury bonds are lower than inflation, then the real value of the population’s capital decreased.
+Even if its nominal amount increased.
+As inflation rises, capital held in low-interest investments falls.

 The opposite is also true.
 Changes in the market price of long-term treasury bonds accurately reflect the populations’ sentiment about inflation.
 Treasury bonds are a notable segment of the money market and they’re extremely sensitive to changes in real returns.
 Interests on newly released bonds are often set with inflation in mind rather than base interest rates.